ONSdigital/cell-key-perturbation-R/documentation/User_Notes_cell_key_perturbation_R.md

 2. Load the package.
 ```
-library(cell_key_perturbation)
+library(cellkeyperturbation)
 ```

-3. Ensure that the data and ptable to be used are both ready to pass to the
+3. Ensure that the data and ptable to be used are both ready to pass to the method in the form of a data.table.
+An example dataset (micro) and ptable
-    method in the form of a data.table.
-An example dataset (micro) and ptable (ptable_10_5) are supplied with the method and are ready to be used.
+    (ptable_10_5) are supplied with the method and are ready to be used.

 4. Set the geog and tab_vars parameters.
 These will both need to be defined as